-With pieces for both men and women, a trip to the hilltop store also makes a great location for couples visiting the city.
+This hilltop store offers both men’s and women’s clothing, making it a great stop for couples visiting the city.
 Chinemachine also welcomes treasured garments, bags, and shoes from donors in exchange for store credit or cash from Monday to Thursday.
-Tip: Leather is the shop’s speciality.
+Tip: Leather is the shop’s specialty.

 La Mode Vintage in Paris’ Saint-Ambroise in the city’s 11th arrondissement is a tiny vintage boutique that’s been featured in international glossies such as Elle and Time Out.
 Why?
 It’s all down to owner Carole Bigielman’s meticulous scavenging for those eye-watering items, such as an original Yves Saint Laurent suitcase, Chanel brooch, or custom-made Dior biker cap.